Mutation Analysis for Cyber-Physical Systems: Scalable Solutions and Results in the Space Domain: Background and Applicability of state-of-the-art mutation analysis techniques to space software

 The simplest solution consists of relying on \emph{trivial compiler optimisations}~\cite{papadakis2015trivial, kintis2017detecting,papadakis2019mutation}, i.e., compile both the mutants and the original program with compiler optimisations enabled and then determine whether their executables match.
 In C programs, compiler optimisations can reduce the total number of mutants by 28\%~\cite{kintis2017detecting}.

-Solutions that identify equivalent mutants based on \emph{static program analysis} (e.g., concolic execution~\cite{holling2016nequivack} and bounded model checking~\cite{riener2011test}) show promising results but they rely on static analysis solutions that cannot work with system-level test cases that execute with hardware and environment simulators in the loop.
-Indeed, (1) simulation results cannot be predicted by pure static analysis, and (2) concolic execution tools, which rely on LLVM, cannot be run if the SUT executable should be generated with a specific compiler (see Section~\ref{sec:compile:time}).
+Solutions that identify equivalent mutants based on \emph{static program analysis} (e.g., concolic execution~\cite{holling2016nequivack,Chekam2021} and bounded model checking~\cite{riener2011test}) show promising results \JMR{2.3}{(e.g., to automatically identify non-equivalent mutants for batch programs~\cite{Chekam2021})} but they rely on static analysis solutions that cannot work with system-level test cases that execute with hardware and environment simulators in the loop.
+Indeed, (1) simulation results cannot be predicted by pure static analysis, (2) concolic execution tools, which rely on LLVM, cannot be run if the SUT executable should be generated with a specific compiler (see Section~\ref{sec:compile:time}), \JMR{2.3}{ (3) there are no solutions supporting the concolic execution of large software systems within simulation environments (state-of-the-art techniques work with small embedded software~\cite{Herdt2019}), and (4) communication among components not based on direct method invocations (e.g., through network or databases) is not supported by existing toolsets.}

 Alternative solutions rely on \emph{dynamic analysis} and compare data collected when testing the original software and the mutants~\cite{grun2009impact,schuler2010covering,schuler2013covering,schuler2009efficient}.
 The most extensive empirical study on the topic shows that nonequivalent mutants can be detected by counting the number of methods (excluding the mutated method) that, for at least one test case, either (1) have statements that are executed at a different frequency with the mutant, (2) generate at least one different return value, or (3) are invoked at a different frequency~\cite{schuler2013covering}.
 To determine if a mutant is non-equivalent, it is possible to define a threshold indicating the smallest number of methods with such characteristics.
 A threshold of one identifies non-equivalent mutants with an average precision above 70\% and an average recall above 60\%.
 This solution outperforms more sophisticated methods relying on dynamic invariants~\cite{schuler2009efficient}.
 Also, coverage frequency alone leads to results close to the ones achieved by including all three criteria above~\cite{schuler2013covering}.
 However, such approaches require some tailoring because collecting all required data (i.e., coverage frequency for every program statement, return values of every method, frequency of invocation of every method) has a computational and memory cost that may break real-time constraints.